RoubenRehman/roubenrehman.github.io/about.md

 ---

 ## WhoAmI?
+Hi,

-I'm an engineer in electrical engineering and computer science based in Europe.
-On this blog I wirte about my adventures developing stuff and learning from it.
+I'm Rouben.
+I'm an engineer in electrical engineering and computer science who enjoys coding and tinkering around with hardware of all sorts.
+I love trying out new things and always have to learn new things.
+On this blog I write about my adventures developing stuff and learning from it while doing.
 You can find me on GitHub [here](https://github.com/RoubenRehman "My GitHub")